Sashayang000/azure-docs/articles/cost-management-billing/manage/cancel-azure-subscription.md

 >[!NOTE]
 > - The subscription is automatically deleted 90 days after you cancel a subscription.
-> - You can also contact Microsoft Support to help you remove a subscription.
+> - You can also contact Microsoft Support to help you delete a subscription.
 However you must make sure that you don't need the subscription anymore because the process only allows seven days to reactivate the subscription.
 > - If you have deleted all resources but the Delete your subscription page shows that you still have active resources, you might have active *hidden resources*.
 You can't delete a subscription if you have active hidden resources.
 To delete them, navigate to **Subscriptions** > select the subscription > **Resources**.
 At the top of the page, select **Manage view** and then select **Show hidden types**.
 Then, delete the resources.

 ## Reactivate a subscription